contrast-zone/t-rewriter.js/readme.md

     ~"Australia - Australia" /\
     ~"Antarctic - Antarctic"

 Parsing this step rejects all the inputs of two same continents.
-The third, and the final step depth returns a disjunction of all the non-negated continents that fit into `Continent - Continent` expression.
+The third, and the final step depth returns a disjunction of all the non-negated continents that fit into `& Continent - Continent` expression.
 At the end, this grammar accepts strings like `Arctic - Antarctic` and `Asia - Africa`, but not strings like `Australia - Australia`.

 We should note that we are treating negation differently than in classical logic.
 Although there is a similarity between our "complement" operation and logical "not" operator, the diference is in that logical "not" operator requires a negated expression to be explicitly stated to hold, while our "complement" holds for any other expression except the complemented one, analogously to [set algebra](https://en.wikipedia.org/wiki/Algebra_of_sets) complements.
 Nevertheless, we are keeping a stand that the reasoning extrapolated from logic still holds in our system.